apollographql/apollo-client/react-docs/source/cache-updates.md

 <h3 id="resultReducers">Query `reducer`</h3>

+**NOTE: We recommend using the more flexible `update` API instead of `reducer`.
+The `reducer` API may be deprecated in the future.**

-While `updateQueries` can only be used to update other queries based on the result of a mutation, the `reducer` option is a way that lets you update the query result based on any Apollo action, including results of other queries, mutations or subscriptions.
+While `updateQueries` and `update` can only be used to update other queries based on the result of a mutation, the `reducer` option is a way that lets you update the query result based on any Apollo action, including results of other queries, mutations or subscriptions.
 It acts just like a Redux reducer on the denormalized query result:

 ```javascript
 import update from 'immutability-helper';